 Squalene increases skin respiration and prevents moisture loss.
 It is emollient and softens the skin but does not leave an oily after-feel, and it is miscible with the interfibrillar glycoproteins.

 Today, squalane is obtained from olive oil (Olea europaea).
-The oil is steam distilled under vacuum, saponified, and then hydrogenated under pressure before being deodorized to yield the pure material.Squalane is miscible with mineral and vegetable oils and nonpolar solvents.
-It has pigment-dispersing properties, may be employed as a perfume fixative, and is particularly suitable for emulsions to be used in cold conditions.
+The oil is steam distilled under vacuum, saponified, and then hydrogenated under pressure before being deodorized to yield the pure material.Squalane is miscible with mineral and vegetable oils, as well as nonpolar solvents.
+It has pigment-dispersing properties and may be employed as a perfume fixative, making it particularly suitable for emulsions used in cold conditions.